IngmarBitter/defenders/md/Salvation/Baptism.md

 #### Conclusion of Emphasis on Baptism

-While baptism is not a necessary requirement for salvation - reserved solely for obedient faith in Jesus as Lord and Savior - it should be taught as the first step of obedience to Christ and the last but very important step in the process of the conversion to becoming a Christian.
+While baptism is not a necessary requirement for salvation - reserved solely for obedient faith in Jesus as Lord and Savior - it should be taught as the first step of obedience to Christ and the last, but very important, step in the conversion process to becoming a Christian.
 It gives the new believer the assurance that his faith is saving faith, that he has been regenerated, washed clear of his sin guilt, is filled with the Holy Spirit and is now a full member of the body of Christ followers.

-<sub><sup>Version 0.16; [Latest is here](https://ingmarbitter.github.io/defenders/Salvation/Baptism.md.html)<sub><sup>
+<sub><sup>Version 0.17; [Latest is here](https://ingmarbitter.github.io/defenders/Salvation/Baptism.md.html)<sub><sup>

 <style class="fallback">body{visibility:hidden}</style>
 <script>markdeepOptions={tocStyle:'short'};</script>